 Here’s what happened.
 The main sitting room of the 53rd floor apartment had floor to ceiling windows down one side.
 A custodian was cleaning the windows and had left them open.
 There were no window guards.

 Conor was running around the apartment playing hide-and-seek with his nanny and as his mother was distracted by the custodian warning her about the danger, Conor ran into the room and out of a window.
 He fell 49 floors to his death on the roof of an adjacent building.

 Eric admitted there was a moment when he lost faith.
-However, with the love and support of friends and fellows in the twelve-step program, he made it through.
-Still, Eric said the first few months after Conor’s death were a “walking nightmare,” and only shock prevented him from completely breaking-down.
+However, with the love and support of friends and fellows in the 12 Step Program, he made it through.
+Still, Eric said the first few months after Conor’s death were a “walking nightmare,” and only shock prevented him from completely breaking down.

 Seriously, I could continue on for pages, but I really need to stop.
 Knowing just a few portions of his story, perhaps you can see why I refer to Eric Clapton as a legend – well beyond his music.

 And if, in fact, you’re tussling with a mood, anxiety, or substance use disorder, I’m hoping you may be able to identify with these portions of Eric’s story and somehow find hope.
 Eric remains substance free, has a lovely family, and continues to work.